D4H-VA/smartva-dhis2/docs/installation.rst

 Deployment
 ^^^^^^^^^^^

-Make sure the script is running even after server reboots.
-This depends on the Operating System.
+Make sure the script is running even after server reboots - how this is achieved depends on the Operating System.

-For systemd-based Operating Systems, you can install this service (adjust ``/path/to/repo``)
+For systemd-based Operating Systems, you can install the following service.

+ - Adjust ``/home/ubuntu/smartva-dhis2`` to where you've installed the repository
+ - Adjust the path to ``pipenv`` - you can find out the path by calling ``which pipenv``.
+ - Adjust the ``ubuntu`` user to the user that runs the script

 ::